meowica/NX1-Mod/README.md

 - Removed some prints for a cleaner log (SP/MP)
 - Enabled unsecure Fast File loading (MP)
 - Skips main_lockout (SP)
-- Console + DevGui safe area changed to fit the full screen, like it does on PC (SP/MP)
+- Console + DevGui safe area fits the full screen, like it does on PC (SP/MP)
+- Missing localization strings no longer error by default (SP/MP)